 Digital South Asia Library - dictionaries, maps, statistical information and more

-Endangered Archives - link to the Asian collections of the Endangered Archives programme, hosted by the British Library
+Endangered Archives Programme - link to the website of the Endangered Archives programme, hosted by the British Library

 Medical History of British India, National Library of Scotland - digitised government publications from the National Library of Scotland's collections, relating to disease, public health and medical research in South Asia, between around 1850 and 1950